muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

   dependencies.
 - [`NuGetTransitiveDependencyFinder.ConsoleApp`][codeconsoleapp].
 This project
-  runs the NuGet transitive dependency finder logic against a specified .NET solution.
+  runs the NuGet transitive dependency finder logic against a specified .NET solution or project.
 It is expected to be the standard mechanism through which consumers use the NuGet Transitive Dependency Finder.

 It is not always possible to remove all transitive dependencies.
 Some transitive dependencies are required to explicitly specify a dependency version different from that included as part of a package dependency chain, in order to avoid version conflicts.
-Therefore, removal of these transitive dependencies should be performed iteratively to ascertain which can be removed without introducing errors or warnings into your solution build process.
+Therefore, removal of these transitive dependencies should be performed iteratively to ascertain which can be removed without introducing errors or warnings into your build process.

 ## Building